-As we can some rows are grouped together which can be expanded by clicking on PLUS button.
-So, Zone “E” has three different worksheet numbers and in cell B5 we have a summary of all the three worksheet numbers.
+As we can see, some rows are grouped together, which can be expanded by clicking on the PLUS button.
+So, Zone “E” has three different worksheet numbers, and in cell B5, we have a summary of all the three worksheet numbers.

-To create think link while giving reference we need to check the box of “Create Link to Source Data”.
+To create a link while giving a reference, we need to check the box of “Create Link to Source Data.”

-Select the complete data range instead of only numbers column.
+Select the complete data range instead of only the numbers column.

 Repeat the same action for all the three worksheets.

-Once this is given click on OK, to the blank worksheet it will create a consolidate summary like the below one.
+Once this is given, click on OK to the blank worksheet; it will create a consolidated summary like the below one.

 Like this, we can use excel Consolidate function to consolidate the data from different worksheets.

 This has been a guide to Consolidate in Excel.
-Here we discuss how to use consolidate function in excel to consolidate data from different worksheets along with examples & explanations.
+Here we discuss how to use the consolidate function to consolidate data from different worksheets along with examples & a downloadable excel template.
 You can learn more about excel from the following articles –